Fort of the Cavalas: History

-A plan, also referred to as Forte das Cavallas, in the "Colecção de Plantas e Alçados de 32 Fortalezas dos Açores, por Joze Rodrigo d'Almeida em 1806".
-The Relação of field Marshall Barão de Bastos (1862), situated the fort in the parish of Porto Judeu and indicated that it was incapable of defending the coast.
+A plan was also referred to as Forte das Cavallas, in the "Colecção de Plantas e Alçados de 32 Fortalezas dos Açores, por Joze Rodrigo d'Almeida em 1806".
+The Relação of field Marshall Barão de Bastos (1862) situated the fort in the parish of Porto Judeu and indicated that it was incapable of defending the coast.
 In the survey of the forts of Terceira in 1881, the fortress was abandoned and in a state of ruin.

 During the second World War, part of the corner of the old fort was reused to construct the houses used to garrison the machine-gunners posted along the bays of Salga and das Mós.

 In 1962, then president of the Câmara Municipal de Angra, Manuel Coelho Baptista de Lima, obtained the concession from the Minister of War.
 At the time they projected the recuperation of the fort, that included landscaping and the creation of campground.
 Alongside the Fort of Salga, a similar re-purposing of military fortifications occurred, where they would create a picnic area.
 Yet, even after these plans, the project never advanced and the fort continued to degrade.

 Architecture

 Located in a dominant position over a coastal section of the civil parish, the fortification was used for defence of anchorage from pirates and privateers that frequented the waters of the North Atlantic.
 The fort crossed artillery barrages with the Redoubt of Salga, the Fort of Salga and the Fort of the Caninas.

-The bastion-type 465 m2 fortification, is based in an irregular polygon, adapted to the cliff and coastal shoreline.
+The bastion-type 465 m2 fortification is based in an irregular polygon, adapted to the cliff and coastal shoreline.
 With capacity for nine artillery pieces and canon emplacements, the interior spaces include gunpowder magazine accessed by a ramp and a garrison building.